Dynamic Optimization and Safety Indicator Injection for Jailbreaking Text-to-Image Models with Multimodal Safety Filters: Baseline Details

 \paragraph{QF-PGD}~\cite{zhuang_pilot_2023} A query-free, gradient-free black-box attack method that perturbs prompt tokens to interfere with T2I generation pipelines.
 We re-implemented QF-PGD on our NSFW-200 dataset.
 While it avoids reliance on model gradients, it often struggles with semantic preservation and suffers low bypass rates against LLM-based filters.

-\paragraph{Sneakyprompt}~\cite{yang_sneakyprompt_2024} An adversarial reinforcement learning–based method that iteratively perturbs prompts using reward feedback from image generation models.
-It is designed to fool safety filters like DALL-E’s.
+\paragraph{SneakyPrompt}~\cite{yang_sneakyprompt_2024} An adversarial reinforcement learning–based method that iteratively perturbs prompts using reward feedback from image generation models.
+It is designed to fool safety filters like DALL·E’s.
 Although it preserves some semantic intent, it often fails to evade strong LLM-based safety filters such as ShieldLM or GPT-4o.

-\paragraph{MMA Diffusion}~\cite{yang_mma-diffusion_2024} This method uses multimodal alignment guidance to create adversarial prompts that deceive both text and image filters.
+\paragraph{MMA-Diffusion}~\cite{yang_mma-diffusion_2024} This method uses multimodal alignment guidance to create adversarial prompts that deceive both text and image filters.
 While innovative, it often sacrifices language fluency and semantic fidelity in the process, resulting in nonsensical or garbled prompts.

 \paragraph{DACA}~\cite{deng_divide-and-conquer_2024} The Divide-and-Conquer Attack splits prompts into smaller semantic chunks and perturbs each independently.
 This localized strategy improves text-level bypassability.
 However, it may suffer from incoherence in final outputs and does not incorporate feedback-driven optimization.